 This is easy to set up in the host's dashboard, but you can also use their free local development tool to get the job done.

 WP Engine's acquisition of Flywheel gave the host the opportunity to integrate Flywheel's local WordPress development application, Local, with its own hosting services.
 You're now able to use Local in a state that's optimized for WP Engine.

 Local is a free local server application for WordPress that enables you to create new sites and make changes to existing ones from your desktop then push those changes to a live environment on WP Engine's servers.

 WP Engine also acquired StudioPress in 2018.
-All customers have access to the Genesis Framework, Genesis Pro, over 35 StudioPress themes and Atomic Blocks (now Genesis Blocks), a set of Gutenberg blocks, free of charge as a result of this.
+All customers have access to the Genesis Framework, over 35 StudioPress themes and Atomic Blocks (now Genesis Blocks), a set of Gutenberg blocks, free of charge as a result of this.

 For developers, WP Engine offers SSH access and the WP Engine API, which allows you to automate such tasks as creating new environments and managing domains.

 The host also has a tool called GeoTarget.
 It allows you to serve content based on where your user is located.
 For instance, if you're from the United States but also sell products to customers living in the United Kingdom, you can display prices in pounds and hide products and services you don't offer to British customers when they view your site.

 You can design different landing pages for different regions, which is great if you'd like to deliver content in your customers' native languages.
 However, you can just as easily use the tool's simple shortcodes to show or hide certain region-based elements.